 It is not a solecism to show a sexual act in a movie, but it does present a serious, technical, narrative problem for movie makers: After a spectacle of sexual congress has completely distracted an audience, the story will have stopped dead in its tracks.
 How to get a movie started again, after that?
-That is a trick that requires finesse — and a storyteller’s cunning, of which writer-director Claude Lelouch and screenwriter Pierre Uytterhoeven have an abundance.
+That is a trick that requires finesse—and a storyteller’s cunning, of which writer-director Claude Lelouch and screenwriter Pierre Uytterhoeven had an abundance.

 Detail and sensitivity